 Analysis and Test Results

-Throughout the three-month testing process, we donned these packs in a wide range of activities and uses.
+Throughout the three-month testing process, we donned these packs for a wide range of activities and uses.
 Our lead author and his team devised tests and scoring metrics to push the products to their limits and to compare them on a level playing field.
-The key areas of performance were Weight, Comfort, Versatility, Durability, and Ease of Use/Organization.
-The above table displays the overall score tally, while the text below explains how we evaluated the models in each metric and highlighted the top performers.
+The key areas of performance are Weight, Comfort, Versatility, Durability, and Ease of Use/Organization.
+The above table displays the overall score tally, while the text below explains how we evaluated the models in each metric, highlighting the top performers.

 The comfort of a pack relies on adjustability, load carrying ability, and ventilation.
-Our favorite, the Osprey Talon, is the only pack with a fully cushioned hip belt, adjustable suspension, and load lifters, all of which add comfort.
+Our favorites, both winning Editors Choice awards, the Osprey Talon and Osprey Stratos 34, are among the only packs with a fully cushioned hip belt, adjustable suspension, and load lifters, all of which add comfort.
+Other packs with padded hip belts include the Gregory Zulu 30, the CamelBak Fourteener 24, and The North Face Litus 22.

-The Talon and close competitor The North Face Litus 22 offer different frame sizes at purchase time.
+The Talon, Stratos, and close competitor The North Face Litus 22 also come in alternate frame sizes.
 With these packs and some others, you have fit sizing options.
 Therefore, it is essential to accurately measure your torso before purchasing.
 For a full explanation of fit and measurements, check out the fit section in our Buying Advice.

-For load carrying, the Marmot Kompressor 18 is the least comfortable, with minimal padding and support, while the Talon is the most supportive.
-The CamelBak Fourteener 24 and Gregory Zulu 30 both have sophisticated suspension systems that carry almost as well as the Editors Choice Osprey Talon.
+For load carrying, the Marmot Kompressor 18 is the least comfortable, with minimal padding and support, while the Editors Choice Osprey Stratos 34 is the most supportive.
+The CamelBak Fourteener 24 and Gregory Zulu 30 both have sophisticated suspension systems that carry almost as well as the Stratos 34.
+The Osprey Talon 22 also carries almost as well as the Stratos and is more flexible for activities other than hiking.

-The Talon, Litus, Fourteener, Zulu, and CamelBak Rim Runner 22 have the most structured, sophisticated back panels.
-These are all designed to allow for at least some airflow, which is more comfortable while hiking in warm weather.
-Additionally, they have back panels with stiffening attributes that help to spread the load you've put in the pack.
-These all are definitely at the top of the heap, regarding comfort.
-It is important to mention the ventilation attributes of a daypack again.
+The Talon, Stratos, Litus, Fourteener, Zulu, and CamelBak Rim Runner 22 have the most structured, sophisticated back panels.
+These are all designed to allow at least some airflow, which is more comfortable while hiking in warm weather.
+Additionally, they have back panels with stiffeners that help spread your pack load.
+These packs are the most comfortable we tested.

 Daypack loads can be and have been, carried comfortably and efficiently in little more than glorified grain sacks.
 It isn't until you get pack weights up past 20 or 30 pounds that sophisticated carry systems make a huge difference.
-What makes the most significant difference in comfort, and other online reviews and discussions corroborate this, is ventilation.
-Vented back panels keep your clothing drier, facilitating the removal of your perspiration.
+What makes the most significant difference in comfort (other online reviews and discussions corroborate this) is ventilation.
+Vented back panels keep your clothes drier.
 Much of our comfort discussion in individual reviews reflect this distinction.

 The next comfort class includes the Deuter Speed Lite, Top Pick Osprey Daylite Plus, Arc'teryx Brize 25, Top Pick Mountain Hardwear Scrambler 30, and Best Buy REI Co-op Flash 22.
-Each of these have padded, mesh back panels that are breathable and still protect objects from jabbing you in the back.
-None is nearly as structured as the top five, but all protect, breathe, and support better than average.
+Each of these packs have padded, mesh back panels that are breathable and still keep objects from jabbing you in the back.
+None are as structured as the top five, but all protect, breathe, and support better than average.

 At the bottom of the comfort heap are the minimalist packs we tested.
 The Marmot Kompressor, REI Flash 18, and the Fjallraven Kanken 16 are little more than a fabric bag with a single layer of foam back panel lending support, stiffness, and protection.
 For light loads and with careful packing, minimalist packs like this can still be usable.

-The greatest trade-off for a tricked out model is the added weight.
+The greatest trade-off for a tricked out model is the weight that all those features add.
 This year, we tested several lightweight packs.
-Both REI Co-op Flash packs, Marmot Kompressor, Osprey Daylite, Fjallraven Kanken 16, and Granite Gear Virga are all super lightweight.
-These are great for short hikes but can work for longer hikes and heavier loads if you are a fastidious packer.
+Both REI Co-op Flash packs and the Marmot Kompressor, Osprey Daylite, Fjallraven Kanken 16, and Granite Gear Virga are all super lightweight.
+These are great for short hikes and can work for longer hikes and heavier loads if you are a meticulous packer.

-Remove the bladder and the CamelBak weighs are slightly more competitive with that of the other sturdy models like the Osprey Talon 22, Gregory Zulu 30, and The North Face Litus 22.
+Remove the bladder and the CamelBak weighs are slightly more competitive with those of the other sturdy models like the Osprey Talon 22, Gregory Zulu 30, and The North Face Litus 22.

 The lightest pack we tested is the Marmot Kompressor 18.
-It is a stripped down, stuff able pack for side trips and for carrying within your larger luggage.
+It is a stripped down, stuffable pack for side trips that's easy to pack into your main luggage.
 It compromises on durability, but it serves a unique niche.
 As such, it earns our Top Pick award.

 The Osprey Talon performed best for the most athletic activities, easily crossing-over between biking, hiking, travel, commuting, and peak bagging.
-The CamelBak Rim Runner also works well for hiking but crosses over for most other activities, such as traveling or using as a work, school, or errand bag.
+The CamelBak Rim Runner also works well for hiking but crosses over for most other activities, like traveling or running errands.
 While the Flash 18 is simple, the open compartment fits many different items.
 It works well for urban applications, such as a daily gym bag or purse replacement, but it also serves as an excellent stuff sack to have along with you on overnight trips to use for summit bids and day outings.

-The Top Pick Marmot Kompressor 18, of course, is quite versatile.
-It is like the Flash 18, but even better.
+The Top Pick Marmot Kompressor 18 is quite versatile.
+It is like the REI Flash 18, but even better.
 Notably, due to a couple of simple straps, it can be used as a sleeping bag stuff sack in your backpacking pack.
-The Best Buy REI Flash 22 is more than a 4-liter upgrade to the Flash 18.
+The Best Buy Flash 22 is more than a 4-liter upgrade to the Flash 18.
 It has a stiffened back panel, removable waist belt, and zippered organizational pockets that make it more of a classic daypack than a stuffable travel bag.

 Ease of Use